How to Catch a Fish? A Step by Step Guide

 Trident

 A trident is a spear with three prongs.
-After research, a trident is also used as a polearm historically and for spearfishing.
+After research, a trident has also been used historically as a polearm for spearfishing.

 Netting

 Fishing nets are meshes that are often created by knotting thin threads.
 The Greek author Oppian created the Halieutica, a didactic poem about fishing, around 180 AD.
-Netting is the most common method of commercial fishing, but longlining, trolling, dredging, and traps are also used.
+Netting is the most common commercial fishing method, but longlining, trolling, dredging, and traps are also used.

 There are different ways of catching fish through the netting, and they are: